 - Phase ring

 The functioning of the Phase Contrast microscope

-- The change caused by the deviated scattered (Deflected) light and the undeviated light that reaches the specimen which is absorbed, create at a certain wavelength, producing color.
+- The change is caused by the deviated scattered (Deflected) light and the undeviated light that reaches the specimen which is absorbed, create at a certain wavelength, producing color.
 The difference created by the scattered light and that of the absorbed light is known as amplitude variations.
 These amplitude variations are sensitive to allowing visualization by photographic equipment like the Phase Contrast Microscope, hence seen by the human eye.

 - The Condenser of the phase-contrast microscope has an opaque disk that is known as an annular ring, with a transparent ring that produces a cone of light, that passes through a specimen.
-Due to light variations some light bend at the specimen, caused by variations in light density, forming an image at the objective lens.
+Due to light variations some light bends at the specimen, caused by variations in light density, forming an image at the objective lens.
 The undeviated light will strike the phase ring on the phase plate and the deviated light will miss the phase ring passing through the phase plate directly, this forms an image.